Four stars above Uruguay's football crest: FIFA's uniform regulations

 FIFA has strict conditions for the adding of stars on a national team's football crest during the FIFA World Cup.
 Only teams that have won a World Cup (or a recognized equivalent) can display a five-pointed star on their badge.

-Adhering these official FIFA guidelines, the Uruguay national football team has been permitted to wear their four stars on their crest in five consecutive World Cup appearances: 2002, 2010, 2014, 2018 and 2022.
+Adhering these official FIFA guidelines, the Uruguay national football team has been permitted to wear their four stars on their crest in six consecutive World Cup appearances: 2002, 2010, 2014, 2018, 2022 and 2026.
 An example of FIFA not approving stars on a football crest occurred in 2018, when the Egyptian National Team had to remove their seven stars before the World Cup in Russia, representing the seven African Cup of Nations that they had previously won.